Roddy Frame: Solo career

 In preparation for Frame's next studio album, he signed to AED Records, a record label founded by musician Edwyn Collins—a close friend and collaborator of Frame—and James Endeacott.
 In a 2011 live performance at London's Bush Hall venue, Frame played the song "White Pony", which would later appear on his fourth solo album, and explained that it was inspired by the death of filmmaker John Hughes and the "coming-of-age" notion.

 Frame recorded his next album at Collins's West Heath Yard studio with producer Sebastian Lewsley (Frame stated in a 2013 radio interview that Collins had been "incredibly generous".) and, in June 2013, AED Records announced an "early 2014" release date for Frame's fourth solo album.
 Frame explained prior to the release of his AED album that he was "spurred" on to record another full-length solo release by a series of live performances with Collins that was followed by a tour with a couple of members of Collins's band.
 Frame thought the touring band sounded so good that he decided to create a "band record again" and subsequently wrote songs with the touring band in mind.

 Prior to the release of Frame's fourth solo album, two songs from the album, "Forty Days of Rain" and "Postcard", appeared on Frame's website in mid-April for listeners to stream.
 Additionally, AED reissued a vinyl version of the Surf album for Record Store Day on 19 April 2014.

-On 4 May 2014, Frame's fourth solo studio album, entitled Seven Dials, was released on iTunes.
+On 4 May 2014, Frame's fourth solo studio album, titled Seven Dials, was released on iTunes.
 In its review of the album, released eight years after Western Skies, the Scotsman newspaper stated that the "goodwill and energy" generated by the 30th anniversary High Land, Hard Rain tour "informed the completion of this new album", and describes a work filled with "impressionistic snapshots" and "the theme of pulling away ... and moving on elsewhere."
 The Scotsman reviews concludes:

 The entire album is suffused with a non-angsty restlessness.
 “Bury me at Seven Dials so my soul can never find its way back to where I kissed you” Frame sings on the bittersweet Into The Sun.
 That sense of valediction is strongest on the poignant English Garden, which could give Damon Albarn a run for his melancholy money and then Elvis Costello with its final, emotional hit.
 Frame may be a man of few words but he makes them all count.